This Nighttime Routine Checklist Will Change Your Life

 Even if you can’t dim the lights, step away from the tech, self-reflect, or plan your following day, meditating for just a few minutes before you sleep would be profound.

-I’ve mentioned this in my Morning Routine Post, that I’ve used apps like Headspace and Calm, and those are great.
+I’ve mentioned in my Morning Routine Post, that I’ve used apps like Headspace and Calm, and those are great.
 People love them.

 I personally just like to sit and “see” what has been going on in my head all day.
-I’ll either do 20 minutes of TM or 20 minutes of just “observing” my thoughts, breath, and chilling out.
+I’ll either do 20 minutes of TM or 20 minutes of just “observing” my thoughts, breathing, and chilling out.
 Or, if I’m really tired, I’ll just do 10 minutes of the “Daily Trip” on the Calm app in bed.
 (I know, I know.
 I said not to meditate in bed, but fuck it, I’m tired.
 Don’t harass me.)

 Step 11: Read